mendix/docs/refguide4/external-link.md

 ---
 An external link can be used to display a clickable link that redirects to a given URL.
 This can either be a static URL or a dynamic URL that is determined by an attribute of an entity.
 The caption can also be static or dynamic.

-<div class="alert alert-info">{% markdown %}

 ![](attachments/819203/917545.png)

 This is what a static external link looks like in the modeler.

-{% endmarkdown %}</div><div class="alert alert-info">{% markdown %}

 ![](attachments/819203/917542.png)

 This is what a dynamic external link looks like in the modeler.
 The properties 'Caption Attribute', and 'Url Attribute', are both connected to attributes of the entity  'Company'.

-{% endmarkdown %}</div>

 An external link must always be placed into a table cell.
 If the caption, or URL, of the external link is dynamic, then the containing table must also be placed within a data view, or within a template grid.
 The connected attributes are shown in blue, and between brackets, inside the text box.